Skip to content

 Configure globals

 The first step to using the Keel plugin is to set some global configuration options.
-The required options are:
+The suggested options are:

-• client: It needs the client in order to set enable the Keel realtime plugins.
+• client: It needs the client in order to enable the Keel realtime plugins.

 import { observable } from '@legendapp/state'